blue-stream/blue-stream-docs/API/streamer.md

 Stream the whole video or a chunk of it (according to header) from S3 object storage

 #### Request Parameters
-Video name stored in S3 with .mp4 suffix
+Video file name stored in S3 with .mp4 suffix
 ``` javascript
     path: String
 ```